MorphiaOrg/morphia-docs/content/morphia/2.5/mapping.md

 ## External Types

 Sometimes persisted types come from external libraries whose source is either unavailable or simply can't be modified.
-Using these types would be impossible give then annotation requirements as stated above.
+Using these types would be impossible given the annotation requirements as stated above.
 Morphia 2.3 introduces a new experimental API that loosens these restrictions a bit.
 Using [@ExternalEntity](javadoc/dev/morphia/annotations/ExternalEntity.html) these external types can be mapped using a proxy type.